dracohu2025-cloud/vibe_coding_academy/src/content/en/network.md

 > "In 2025, if you cannot connect to HuggingFace or GitHub freely, you are not sailing the ocean; you are paddling in a bathtub."

 For a Vibe Coder, the network is not just for browsing Reddit.
 It is your **Exocortex Connector**.
-Your AI Agent needs to call OpenRouter, your Docker needs to pull images, and your code needs to push to GitHub.
+Your AI Agent needs to call [[OpenRouter]], your Docker needs to pull images, and your code needs to push to GitHub.

 Mastering **Network Penetration** and **Traffic Routing** is not an elective course; it is a **Survival Skill**.